chrisallenflow/simpleservice-kafka-springboot/README.md

 # TYPE consumer_process_time_seconds_max gauge
 ```
 - http://localhost:9090 - This is the provided Prometheus front end.
 On the top menu select "Graph", and between the subtabs of "Table" and "Graph" select "Graph".
 For the query expression paste "consumer_process_time_seconds_max" and execute the query to view the graph.
+8. Now lets look at the Grafana front end.
+Navigate to http://localhost:3000 to open Grafana.
+User/pass admin/admin.
+9. Add Panel -> Add a New Panel
+10. In bottom left panel, for Data Source, select "Prometheus".
+11. In the "Metric" dropdown, select "consumer_process_time_seconds_max", then select "Run queries" button.
+12. Change the view range to "last 6 hours" from the dropdown on the top of the graph.
+13. In the upper right corner, click "Apply".
+14. Repeat this process as needed for Timers in your microservice.
+You can also create graphs in Granana for other metrics provided by Prometheus.
+Just check the dropdown for more values.